Thinking about whether to write references on your CV? While it used to be the norm to include references, it’s... Read more...

 You’re starting a whole new career, so start a whole new CV.

-Usually, job candidates make a few quick changes to their standard CV before applying for a new role.
+Usually, job applicants make a few quick changes to their standard CV before applying for a new role.

 A career change calls for a complete overhaul.
 Use it as an opportunity to reanalyse your skills and experience and make a fresh start.